pratyushcmd/spotify-song-popularity-analysis/README.md

 ## What did I learn?

-- Songs that are more danceable and energetic are often more popular!
+- Songs that are more danceable and energetic are often more popular
 - Some artists and genres appear again and again in the top tracks.
-- Visualizing the data made it easy (and fun!) to spot trends I wouldn’t have noticed otherwise.
+- Visualizing the data made it easy to spot trends I wouldn’t have noticed otherwise.
 - I learned a lot about working with real-world data and using Python for data analysis.

 ## How to use this notebook